 According to U.S. News, a key difference in-between a B.A. and a B.S. is the breadth and depth of a career applicant’s understanding.
 A B.A. is more likely to give you a broad knowledge of the field, while a B.S. is more likely to study a particular area in great depth.
 Both are quality attributes in a career trajectory but may have different values based on what a prospective employer needs.

 The degree you choose can have life-altering implications down the line, so it’s no wonder that people often ask questions like: If I earn a BA in Computer Science will I earn less than if I get a BS in Computer Science?
+What is the highest paying bachelors degree?
 What are the salary differences in a Psychology BA vs. BS or Biology BA vs. BS?

 Overall, there is little difference in pay expectations for a BA vs. a BS.